...

 • A bakery cafe that has deliciously made pastries and bread.
 Many high-quality ingredients used are from France.

 • The first floor is its cake and bread takeaway shop.
-The cafe space is on the second floor.
+The cafe space is located on the second floor.

 • The bread purchased from the takeaway shop can be eaten at the cafe from 9 am to 7 pm.